dnlopez/PyGamebase/converter/readme.md

 _PyGamebase converter_ is a helper app for converting databases from their typical Microsoft Access (.mdb) format to the SQLite (version 3) format which PyGamebase understands.
-It can also create an initial config file for the Gamebase, as needed by the frontend.
+It can also create an initial adapter file for the Gamebase, as needed by the frontend.

 # Usage